Harling Security are specialists in access control systems and security for educational premises, such as schools, colleges and academies.

 But what exactly is access control?
-Access control is a security system that helps in controlling or supervising anyone that can use or view certain resources in an establishment.
-Access control techniques are very common in business establishments, but their popularity has grown beyond organizations to incorporate schools and colleges as well given that they help minimize risk to schools.
+It’s is a security system that helps in controlling or supervising anyone that can use or view certain resources in an establishment.
+These techniques are very common in business establishments, but their popularity has grown beyond organizations to incorporate schools and colleges as well given that they help minimize risk to schools.

-For schools, access control techniques are used to identify, authenticate and authorize users and units by assessing the required login credentials such as personal identification numbers (PINs), security tokens, passwords, biometric scans or other authentication determinants.
-For a more layered defence when using access control systems, schools can consider incorporating a multifactor authentication.
+For schools, these techniques are used to identify, authenticate and authorize users and units by assessing the required login credentials such as personal identification numbers (PINs), security tokens, passwords, biometric scans or other authentication determinants.
+For a more layered defence when using access systems, schools can consider incorporating a multifactor authentication.

 Generally, there are two categories of access control, namely logical and physical that a school can use to boost their security.
-Logical access control is used to restrict connections to data, system files, and computer networks.
-On the other hand, physical access control is used to limit access to buildings, campuses, physical IT assets, and rooms.
+Logical is used to restrict connections to data, system files, and computer networks.
+On the other hand, physical is used to limit access to buildings, campuses, physical IT assets, and rooms.

 Electronic access control methods – a technique that can be used by schools – relies on a user’s credentials, access card readers, audits and records to track staff access to controlled proprietary areas and locations within the school to protect an institution.
 Such areas can vary from one school to the other but may include the registrar’s office, records office, and exams office among others.